 What does contemporary art have to say when scientific facts are taken over by conspiracy theories, myths replace history, and creativity itself has also become subject to co-option?
-The presented projects not only point to problems: going beyond criticism, they deliver utopistic, playful, or very tangible suggestions and alternatives.
-Thus, INHALE! is neither a desperate call for help, nor a demand only, but rather an imperative pertaining to all of us.
-It is a direct reference to how we must take a deep breath and take action for clean air, for the protection of our freedom, for the liberation of our imagination—to create and preserve conditions and places for breathing freely.
+The projects presented do not only point to problems: going beyond criticism, they deliver utopistic, playful, or very tangible propositions and alternatives.
+Thus, the title “Inhale!” is neither a desperate cry for help, nor a mere demand, but rather an imperative pertaining to all of us.
+It means that we must take action for clean air, for the protection of our freedom, for the liberation of our imagination.
+It means that we must take a deep breath and get to work.
+Collective engagement is the only way to preserve and create conditions and places for breathing freely.